What is the ERA?

-The ERA has been introduced into every legislative session since, and in1940, the Republican party became the first major political party to include it in their election platform.
+The ERA has been proposed into every Federal legislative session since, and in1940, the Republican party became the first major political party to include it in their election platform.
 But it wasn’t until 1972 that Congress finally passed it (by over 90%!) and sent it to the states for ratification.
 The vote of 3/4ths of state legislatures (38) is required to make an amendment into law.

 Within the first five years, 35 state legislatures ratified.
 But by then a strong and well organized opposition took hold, and even though the 7-year deadline was extended to 10, on June 30th, 1982 — when the extension expired — the ERA fell three states short.

 On March 22, 2017, 45 years to the day Congress sent the ERA to the states for ratification, Nevada became the 36th state to ratify, breathing new life into the movement.
 Illinois followed in May of 2018.
 And on January 15, 2020, Virginia became the 38th.

 While that number fulfills the constitutional requirement, the Archivist at the Federal Register chose not to publish the final ratification, which would have made the amendment into law.
 Instead, he asked the Justice Department for an opinion, and he was instructed not to publish.
 Lawsuits were filed and are still pending (for more, click on Virginia v Ferriero).